Jana-Marie/Otter-Iron/README.md

 The BOM can be found at [KiCAD/production/kitspace_bom.csv](KiCAD/production/kitspace_bom.csv).
 Most parts are generic parts, which can be ordered and assembled regulary.
 However the display and tip-holders need special attention.
 The PCB has to be ordered with a thickness of 1mm (1.6mm works too, but 1mm has a better fit).

+**Note: C19 and C20 changed from 100nF to 1µF in the last revision, please make sure to populate 1µF!**

 ### Tip-Holders / mechanical parts

 The original tip-holders are custom made thus it is not possible to buy them, if you already have a TS100 it is highly recommended to recycle those.
 They can be unscrewed, cut to size and soldered/screwed onto the Otter-Iron.
 This is the preferred option!